oxygenxml/dita-ot-metrics/README.md

 Copyright and License
 ---------------------
-Copyright 2018 Syncro Soft SRL.
+Copyright 2019 Syncro Soft SRL.

-This project is licensed under MPL 2.0, see the [LICENSE](LICENSE) file for details.
+This project is licensed under Apache License 2.0, see the [LICENSE](LICENSE) file for details.